ceph/ceph/doc/glossary.rst

 	:ref:`BlueStore<rados_config_storage_devices_bluestore>`
                 OSD BlueStore is a storage back end used by OSD daemons, and was designed specifically for use with Ceph.
 BlueStore was introduced in the Ceph Kraken release.
-In the Ceph Luminous release, BlueStore became Ceph's default storage back end, supplanting FileStore.
-BlueStore stores objects directly on Ceph block devices without any file system interface.
+The Luminous release of Ceph promoted BlueStore to the default OSD back end, supplanting FileStore.
+As of the Reef release, FileStore is no longer available as a storage backend.

-                Since Luminous (12.2), BlueStore has been Ceph's default and recommended storage back end.
+                BlueStore stores objects directly on Ceph block devices without a mounted file system.

         Bucket
                 In the context of :term:`RGW`, a bucket is a group of objects.